TheOneWinDev/TheOneWinDev/README.md

 ### Hello, my name is Sergey Kozlov 👋
-I study at the university and actively studying programming, administration and information security.
+I am in university and actively studying programming, administration and information security.

 :zap:In my free time, I solve problems on LeetCode/JavaRush and read tech articles.